 Auckland Tourism, Events and Economic Development

-Auckland Tourism, Events and Economic Development Limited (ATEED) is a council-controlled organisation, which will help lift the Auckland region's economic wellbeing, and support and enhance the ability of the region to compete internationally.
+Auckland Tourism, Events and Economic Development Limited (ATEED) is a council-controlled organisation, which aims to help lift the Auckland region's economic wellbeing, and support and enhance the ability of the region to compete internationally.

 ATEED will rationalise and consolidate events and economic development activities across the region to achieve a consistent approach.